DTF Tax-Free Income 2028 Term Fund Inc. (NYSE:DTF) Plans Monthly Dividend of $0.03

-DTF Tax-Free Income 2028 Term Fund Inc. (NYSE:DTF – Get Free Report) announced a monthly dividend on Monday, June 17th, NASDAQ reports.
-Stockholders of record on Monday, July 15th will be paid a dividend of 0.0325 per share by the investment management company on Wednesday, July 31st.
-This represents a $0.39 annualized dividend and a dividend yield of 3.56%.
-The ex-dividend date is Monday, July 15th.
+DTF Tax-Free Income 2028 Term Fund Inc. (NYSE:DTF – Get Free Report) announced a monthly dividend on Thursday, June 20th, Wall Street Journal reports.
+Investors of record on Thursday, August 15th will be given a dividend of 0.0325 per share by the investment management company on Friday, August 30th.
+This represents a $0.39 dividend on an annualized basis and a yield of 3.56%.
+The ex-dividend date of this dividend is Thursday, August 15th.

 DTF Tax-Free Income 2028 Term Fund has decreased its dividend by an average of 6.7% annually over the last three years.